Joinguyen/j-queue-sdk-web/README.md

 # j-queue-sdk-web

 A TypeScript package for managing WebSocket connections and controlling web access by displaying a customizable full-screen popup when users are in a queue.
-It integrates with a WebSocket server to handle queue status updates and navigation restrictions.
+It integrates with a WebSocket server to handle queue status updates and navigation restrictions using the native WebSocket API.

 ## Installation